awsdocs/amazon-transcribe-developer-guide/doc_source/API_TranscriptionJob.md

 Required: No

  **TranscriptionJobName**   <a name="transcribe-Type-TranscriptionJob-TranscriptionJobName"></a>
-A name to identify the transcription job\.
+The name of the transcription job\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`